immesys/bw2/doc/spec.md

 ### PUBLISH(uri_prefix, tx_limit, store_limit)

 This capability is granted from the router via the MVK to a potential consumer.
 It allows the grantee to publish messages to any uri below the given path.
-Tx_limit is the number of bytes the grantee can publish in a time period (including headers).
-The time period is not currently defined.
+Tx_limit is the number of bytes the grantee can publish in an hour period (including headers).
+The time period is not necesssarily measured hour by hour, it is implementation defined.
 The store_limit, if nonzero, allows the grantee to publish messages that persist on the server.
 These messages can be obtained by consumers using the QUERY message.
 Store_limit is the total number of bytes (including metadata) that can be stored.

 ### LIST(uri_prefix)